nicolas-van/bisync/README.markdown

 It's also fully distributed, so you can sync your desktop with you laptop, then the laptop to the tablet, then the tablet back to the desktop, etc...

 Currently it only supports local folders sync, I plan to implement ssh as soon as I have time to do so.
+Although it will work with sshfs.

 To test it: